 Cockroaches have been in existence for over 350 million years (since the Devonian), and have changed very little over the years.
 Fossilized cockroaches from 250 million years ago look very much the same as cockroaches today.

 They are omnivorous scavengers and will eat almost anything (sometimes even each other), and are active mainly at night.
 They are found in a wide variety of habitats.
 Fewer than 1% of cockroach species are "pest" species; in fact only around 25 - 30 are considered pests, and of these only 4 or 5 are global pests.

 They are considered pests of stored produce because, although they eat only a little, they contaminate large quantities which take on a characteristic smell and have to be thrown away.
 Also they can be carriers of diseases spread by viruses and bacteria.

 Cockroaches range in size from just a few millimetres to over 100 mm in length, and their flattened bodies allow them to squeeze through cracks and hide in crevices.
 Most are dark brown, but black, tan and other colour variations do exist.
 Most have 4 wings in the adult stage, and some are capable of long and rapid flight.
 Other species are wingless or have reduced wings.
 They are often mistaken for beetles.

-Above left is a cockroach ootheca, or egg purse of Blatta orientalis showing how the eggs are arranged inside, and above that is a female carrying the egg case.
+Above is a cockroach ootheca, or egg purse of Blatta orientalis showing how the eggs are arranged inside, and above that is a female carrying the egg case.
 There are usually around 16 eggs inside, and a female can lay up to 9 of these in her lifetime.